 He teaches courses in reporting, editing, ethics and election coverage and helps to oversee such efforts as the school's legislative coverage and alumni magazine.

 Before teaching, Dennis was a newspaper reporter Arizona and Montana.
 He was the editor of the Bozeman Daily Chronicle before coming to the university, and he later worked summers as a copy editor for the Philadelphia Inquirer and Salt Lake Tribune.

+He earned a bachelor’s degree in journalism from the University of Arizona in 1979 and a master’s in journalism from UM in 1991.
 Dennis is the author of "Copper Chorus: Mining, Politics and the Montana Press, 1889-1959," a history of industrial domination of Montana newspapers.
 The work won the Western Writers of America’s 2007 award for best work of contemporary nonfiction.
 He continues to research and report on public affairs issues and lead conversations about the changing face of journalism.
 In 2014, he taught a graduate course in American political journalism at Shanghai International Studies University.